-Conference sessions will begin at 10am each day, ending at 6pm on November 5 and 6, and at 1pm on November 7.
+Conference sessions will begin at 10am each day, ending by 6pm on November 5 and 6, and 12pm on November 7.
 The opening night reception will be held in the newly renovated William I. Koch Gallery, featuring European paintings and Hanoverian silver.
 Attendees will have free admission to the Museum, which will be open until 9:45pm during the three days of the conference.
 For information on the MFA and its collections, please visit www.mfa.org.

 Studies of cultural artifacts often involve multiple techniques, of which IR and/or Raman may only form one part.
 Submissions of such studies are welcome, as long as the IR and/or Raman component is the main focus of the presentation and this component includes new information on specific analytical procedures or new insights into materials used in works of art.